There are certain experiences and incidents that we go through as we grow up,

 Communication problems: Trauma can also affect your

-feelings, or you may be hypersensitive to criticism.
-This can lead to
+you may be hypersensitive to criticism.
+This can lead to misunderstandings

 -

-sexual abuse as a child, you may have difficulty with physical
+abuse as a child, you may have difficulty with physical intimacy in adult

 -

-You may feel like you re not good enough, or you may have negative
+may feel like you re not good enough, or you may have negative beliefs about

-beliefs about yourself.
-This can make it difficult to maintain healthy
+yourself.
+This can make it difficult to maintain healthy relationships.

 -

-childhood, you may subconsciously recreate those experiences in your
+you may subconsciously recreate those experiences in your adult

-adult relationships.
-For example, if you were abused as a child, you
+relationships.
+For example, if you were abused as a child, you may find

-may find yourself in relationships with partners who are
+yourself in relationships with partners who are abusive.

 -

-that everyone should maintain.
-These boundaries differ based on the
+everyone should maintain.
+These boundaries differ based on the individual

-individual and their relationship with the other person.
-Maintaining
+and their relationship with the other person.
+Maintaining and respecting

-and respecting your own boundaries stops others from overstepping and
+your own boundaries stops others from overstepping and disrespecting them.

-overall development in many ways.
-That impact may be explicit and
+development in many ways.
+That impact may be explicit and noticeable by others

-can help you understand how your trauma is impacting your relationships
+Therapist can help you understand how your trauma is impacting your